btc-raspberrypiclub/btc-raspberrypiclub.github.io/_authors/kevin-burkeland.md

 instagram_username:
 ---

-Kevin is an instructor at BTC, and the advisor to the Raspberry Pi Club.
+Kevin is an instructor at BTC, and an advisor to the Raspberry Pi Club.